March 2, 2010

-People join professional associations for all sorts of reasons; to network and gain professional contacts, to have a sense of belonging, comraderie, and to gain a status of legitimacy.
+People join professional associations for all sort of reasons; to network and gain professional contacts, to have a sense of belonging, comraderie, and to gain a status of legitimacy.
 A union certified electrician seems a better bet then some guy who says he can fix anything.
 Credentials matter.

-Some organizations, such as unions, bestow specific advantages for their members, others bestow rights and privilges.
+Some organizations, such as unions, bestow specific advantages upon their members, others bestow right and privileges.
 To be a member of a union means you are recognized as legitimate, as qualified in your field, and you can charge accordingly, the union stands behind you.
 You can also gain proper insurance, and have professional backing and support.

 But why do people join martial arts associations?
 What do they hope to gain?

-Similarly there are the advantages of networking, comraderie, weekend training retreats and so forth.
-There is also the hope of gaining legitimacy although here the matter gets tricky.
-The people you are hoping to attract usually can not tell one organization from the other.
-What is the World Black Belt Bureau?
-Is it like the Better Business Bureau, is it a part of the government?
+Some organizations have very impressive names; What is the World Black Belt Bureau?
+Is it the like the Better Business Bureau,?
+Is is part of the government?
 No one knows.
 What is the difference between the World TKD Federation and the International TKD Federation?
 I don't know.